CloudEngineHub/FairyGen/README.md

 Step 2: Background Generation

 After training the style DoRA, BrushNet is used for generating consistent backgrounds.
-Example data is available in `stylization/BrushNet/data/`.
+Example data is available [here](./stylization/BrushNet/data/).
 When crafting prompts, it is recommended to include a description of the character’s appearance for better results.

 A key parameter when using BrushNet is `brushnet_conditioning_scale`, which controls the trade-off between style consistency and background richness.
 Higher values (e.g., 1.0) emphasize style consistency, while lower values allow for more text alignment and richer background content.
 A value of `0.7` is commonly used.